Last Updated: January 6, 2025

 Task Mode in Microsoft Project determines whether a task is scheduled manually or automatically using the scheduling engine rules.
 Here are the key points about Task Mode:

-By default, tasks are set as manually scheduled, where only a few scheduling engine rules apply.
+Tasks are manually scheduled by default, and only a few scheduling engine rules apply.
 You can change that default in Project Options.

-The Task Mode field displays an icon indicating if a task is manually or automatically scheduled.
-You can toggle the mode by clicking this field or using the Task ribbon options or the Bridge Quick Access Toolbar.
+The Task Mode field displays an icon indicating whether a task is manually or automatically scheduled.
+You can toggle the mode by clicking this field, using the Task ribbon options, or using the Bridge Quick Access Toolbar.

 You can select one of the modes to be the default for new tasks.